h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 Notes:

-This modeling approach only supports a single image column as an input.
+- This modeling approach only supports a single image column as an input.

-This modeling approach does not support any transformers.
+- This modeling approach does not support any transformers.

-This modeling approach supports classification and regression experiments.
+- This modeling approach supports classification and regression experiments.

-This modeling approach does not support the use of mixed data types because of its limitation on input features.
+- This modeling approach does not support the use of mixed data types because of its limitation on input features.

-This modeling approach does not use Genetic Algorithm (GA).
+- This modeling approach does not use Genetic Algorithm (GA).

-The use of one or more GPUs is strongly recommended for this modeling approach.
+- The use of one or more GPUs is strongly recommended for this modeling approach.

-If an internet connection is available, ImageNet pretrained weights are downloaded automatically.
-If an internet connection is not available, weights must be downloaded from http://s3.amazonaws.com/artifacts.h2o.ai/releases/ai/h2o/pretrained/autoimage_weights.zip and extracted into ./tmp or tensorflow_image_pretrained_models_dir (specified in the config.toml file).